Easy Steps Of Planting A Guava Tree

-If you want to promote optimal fruit development after pollination, you can slightly increase the potassium content, although it's not necessary if you're consistent with the application.
+If you want to promote optimal fruit development after pollination, you can slightly increase the potassium content, although it's unnecessary if you're consistent with the application.

-Guava fruit that is ripe can be stored in the refrigerator for 5-7 days.
-Green fruit can be stored in the refrigerator for up to three weeks, but it should be checked frequently to remove completely matured fruit.
+Ripe guava fruit can be stored in the refrigerator for 5-7 days.
+Green fruit can be stored in the fridge for up to three weeks, but it should be checked frequently to remove completely matured fruit.

 are all illnesses to watch out for.

-I hope the steps of planting a guava tree will be helpful for you.
+I hope the steps of planting a guava tree will help you.
 If you have any queries or encounter any difficulties, please comment here.

 I trust you enjoyed this article on the Steps Of Planting Guava Trees.
 Please stay tuned for more blog posts to come shortly.
 Take care!